collin-murphy/proactive_chat/README.md

 # Proactive Dynamics 365/Omnichannel Chat
 This is a script that allows websites to have proactive chatbots though Dynamics 365/Omnichannel.
+**NOTE**: This script will only work if the Omnichannel workstream has the proactive chat feature enabled.
+This can be toggled in the Omnichannel Admin Center under "Workstreams"

 # Usage with Test webpage
 If you want a quick example of how this script works, use the [Github Pages link for this repo](https://collin-murphy.github.io/proactive_chat/).